Aberdeen Harbour: 17th and 18th century

-A project to extend the quay downstream commenced in 1623, finally being completed in 1659, after being delayed by the Wars of the Three Kingdoms.
-The extension of the quay allowed former tidal ground to the north to be reclaimed from the sea and put to agricultural use.
 A 1661 account and plan of Aberdeen by James Gordon, indicates that the quayside extended from Shiprow within the town, eastwards towards what was known as Futty, now the Queen's Links area between Waterloo Quay and Aberdeen Beach.
 Near the mouth of the Dee, was Pockraw, a small fishing harbour, separate from the main port.
 Gordon also recorded a weigh-house located near Shiprow, which had been built in the early 1630s.
 Meanwhile, a fishing pier was constructed between 1611 and 1612 at Torry, Aberdeen's southern neighbour across the River Dee.

 The layout of the modern harbour, as it largely remains today, can be traced back to around 1770, when planning for extensive development begun.
 Civil engineer John Smeaton oversaw the construction of a breakwater (which became known as the North Pier) between 1775 and 1781 at Sandness (now known as Footdee or locally as Fittie).
 The purpose of the breakwater was to prevent sand creating a bar at the harbour entrance and to direct the flow of deposits from the River Dee into the tidal current and away from the harbour.
 The pier was constructed from rubble masonry with ashlar facing block and was 457 m long, 9.1 m wide and 4.6 m high above the high-water level.
 The works were overseen by the harbour's engineer John Gwyn and cost £16,000.
 In 1789, it was found necessary to narrow the navigation-channel to limit waves generated by the presence of the new north pier, with it being considered that the pier had been sited too far to the north.
 The Abercrombie Jetty (also known as the 'Catch Pier') was therefore constructed.